willhowes/makers_portfolio_and_notes/week_8_9.md

 ### Have I achieved the above goals?

+* Yes, in my team throughout the week, we used high-quality process to build our ['Acebook' project](https://github.com/Kaymo1990/acebook---CharliesAngels).

 ## Own Goals for the Week

 1. Have a my process reviewed
+* Unfortunately, my review was cancelled at the last minute by the reviewer.

 2. Get an understanding of rails
+*

 3. Have a look at Big O Notation.

 ## Takeaways & Notes

 ### Week kick off
-* What doesn high-quality processes mean:
+* What does high-quality processes mean:
 - Standups/Retros
 - TDD
 - XP Values